artfulbytes/hugosite/README.md

 https://hygraph.com/blog/hugo-static-site

 # fixmes
-Fix the image of you, put it next to the signup form instead...
+- Fix the image of you, also put it next to the signup form instead?